 Best Time to Visit Jasper National Park

-A lot of the activities in Jasper are seasonal.
+Jasper is an all-year destination.
+However, a lot of the activities in Jasper are seasonal.
 So visiting Jasper National Park should be planned in advance and you should visit during warm and tourist seasons to make the MOST of your trip.

-April to end of August are the BEST months to visit Jasper National Park.
-The weather is warm and days are longer.
+April to the end of August are the BEST months to visit Jasper National Park.
+The weather is warm and the days are longer.
 The Jasper Tramway is open during these months.
 It closes near the end of October and opens in late March or early April.
 The Maligne Lake boat cruise also shuts down in early to mid-October and opens again in late May or early June.

 Visiting Jasper in Winter

-Winter season in Jasper is perfect for snowshoeing and skiing activities.
+The winter season in Jasper is perfect for snowshoeing and skiing activities.
 You will not find tons of holiday season festivities like you will in Banff or Lake Louise, but nevertheless you can experience winter activities.

 A skier’s paradise is the Marmot Basin.
 It is an alpine ski area, with a huge capacity – close to 12,000 skiers can be served per hour on seven lifts.
 The season runs from mid-November to early May.

 Learn more about Canadian winters clothing here